Call for applications closed / How to apply

 Who can apply?

-- are exposed to digital threats in their home countries because of their work,
+are exposed to digital threats due to their work in their home regions.

-- are interested in passing on the knowledge acquired during the scholarship program to colleagues in their home countries and, ideally, already have some experience in teaching (including in other areas).
+are interested in passing on the knowledge acquired during the scholarship program to colleagues in their home regions and, ideally, already have some experience in teaching or other areas of knowledge transfer.

-Applicants must have very good English skills as the scholarship program is taught in English only.
+Applicants must have a very strong command of the English language, as the whole scholarship program will be conducted entirely in English.

-Prior experience in the area of digital security is not required; anyone who is used to working on a computer can apply.
+A high level of proficiency in regards to digital security is not required; anyone who is used to working with a computer and smart phone can apply.

-In addition, applicants must make plausible that they have every intention of returning to their home country after the four months in Germany.
+In addition, applicants must show that they are willing to return to their home region after the fellowship in Germany.

 How to apply

-Please send a completed and signed application form, the completed questionnaire, your CV and a proof of identity (copy of your ID or your passport) as attachments in separate PDF documents (4 PDFs in total) via the Signal messenger service to +491789688764, or if you have a ProtonMail account to rsf.digitalfreedom[at]protonmail.com.
-If you know how to use PGP, you can also send it as an encrypted email to digitalfreedom[at]reporter-ohne-grenzen.de (GnuPG/GPG-Key).
+Please send a completed and signed application form, the completed questionnaire, your CV and a proof of identity (copy of your ID or your passport) as attachments in separate PDF documents (4 PDFs in total) via the Signal messenger service to +491636743853, or if you have a ProtonMail account to rsf.digitalfreedom[at]protonmail.com.

 1. Save the two PDF files